 a.
-The State Democratic Chair shall convey to the presidential candidate, or that candidate’s authorized representative(s), not later than May 31, 2020 at 5 PM, a list of all persons who have filed for a party and elected official delegate pledged to that presidential candidate.
+The State Democratic Chair shall convey to the presidential candidate, or that candidate’s authorized representative(s), not later than June 22, 2020 at 5 PM, a list of all persons who have filed for a party and elected official delegate pledged to that presidential candidate.
 (Rule 10.A.3 & Rule 13.D)

 b.
-Each presidential candidate, or that candidate’s authorized representative(s), must file with the State Democratic Chair, by June 3, 2020 at 5 PM, a list of all such candidates he or she has approved, as long as approval is given to at least two (2) names for every position to
+Each presidential candidate, or that candidate’s authorized representative(s), must file with the State Democratic Chair, by July 3, 2020 at 5 PM, a list of all such candidates he or she has approved, as long as approval is given to one name for every position to

 which the presidential candidate is entitled. located at 30 Arbor Street Suite 106A, Hartford, CT 06106, either by mail at above Address or email at conventions@ctdems.org (Rule 13.E.2 & Reg.
 4.25)